Best Raw Dog Food Suppliers UK: Delivery to Kent & Nationwide [2026]

 Unique hybrid feeding with raw and cold-pressed food formulated to mix—perfect for travel

-If you prefer shopping local or want to avoid minimum order sizes, Kent has several options for raw dog food.
-Some offer delivery, others are great for popping in when you're passing through.
+If you prefer shopping local or want to avoid minimum order sizes, Kent has several options for raw dog food suppliers.
+Whether you're in East Kent (Folkestone, Dover, Deal), Mid Kent (Maidstone, Canterbury), or West Kent (Sevenoaks, Tunbridge Wells), you'll find local providers offering delivery or collection services.
+Some offer delivery with lower minimums than national brands, making them ideal for first-time raw feeders or topping up between larger orders.
 Check postcode coverage before ordering to confirm availability in your area.

 Romney Raw: Based in East Kent, Romney Raw delivers across the region including Folkestone, Dover, Hythe, and surrounding areas.
 They offer a range of complete raw meals with local delivery service, making them an excellent choice for Kent dog owners who want to support local businesses.